-Read all our Savior's divine sermon from the mount, consent to the goodness of every part of it, the time of practicing it will never come until you have a new nature from Christ and are as vitally in Him and He in you as the vine is found in the branch and the branch in the vine.
+Read all of our Savior's divine sermon from the mount, consent to the goodness of every part of it, but the time of practicing it will never come until you have a new nature from Christ and are as vitally in Him and He in you as the vine is found in the branch and the branch in the vine.
 "Blessed are the pure in heart for they shall see God," is a divine truth, but it will do us no divine good unless we receive it as saying, "Blessed are they that are born again of the Spirit for they alone can see God."
 No blessedness, either of truth or life, can be found in men or angels, but where the Spirit and life in God is essentially born within them.

-Scholasticism vs. Spirit Inspiration
+Chapter 4: Scholasticism vs. Spirit Inspiration

-But to return now to the doctrine of continual inspiration, the natural or unregenerate man educated in pagan learning and scholastic theology seeing the strength of his genius in the search after knowledge how easily and learnedly he can talk, write, criticize and determine upon all scripture words and facts.
-He looks at all this as a full proof of his own religious wisdom power and goodness and calls immediate inspiration, fanaticism, not considering that all the woes denounced by Christ against scribes,
+We return now to the doctrine of continual inspiration.
+The natural or unregenerate man, educated in pagan learning and scholastic theology, sees the strength of his genius in the search after knowledge.

-Pharisees and hypocrites apply today.
-They still until in this day denounced against every outward appearance and show of religion that the natural man can practice.
+He can easily and learnedly talk, write, criticize and determine upon all scripture words and facts.
+He looks at all this as a full proof of his own religious wisdom, power and goodness, and calls immediate inspiration, fanaticism.
+He does not consider that all the woes denounced by Christ against scribes, Pharisees and hypocrites apply today.
+They still until in this day denounce against every outward appearance and show of religion that the natural man can practice.

-And what is well to be noted, everyone, however high in human literature, is but this very natural man and can only have the goodness of a carnal secular religion until he becomes as empty of all as a new born child and the Spirit of God gets a full birth in him and becomes the inspirer and doer of all that he wills, does and aims at in his whole course of religion.
+It is well to be noted that everyone, however high in human literature, is only this very natural man and can only have the goodness of a carnal secular religion until he becomes as empty of all as a new born child.
+The Spirit of God must get a full birth in him and become the inspirer and doer of all that he wills, does, and aims at in his whole course of religion.